 Find out and see more of the facilities at The Aquila School by reading our Experience Visit report here.

 Also on the ground floor are two smaller play areas, one of which houses climbing equipment and an unusual (and obviously popular!) stone chess table.
 The other, smaller, has construction and inventive play items for the younger children.
-The Foundation Stage also has its own small soft play area for letting off steam on those hotter days.
+The Foundation Stage also has its own small indoor soft play and continuous provision area for letting off steam their regular free-flow time on those hotter days.

 Overall there is no doubt that The Aquila School makes an impressive sight, with its unusual lay-out, hidden corners and curves, colourful backdrop and excellent resources.